PerfectGym/ClientPortal.Embed/README.md

 [![NPM version](https://badge.fury.io/js/@perfectgym/client-portal.svg)](http://badge.fury.io/js/@perfectgym/client-portal)
 [![NPM Downloads](https://img.shields.io/npm/dt/@perfectgym/client-portal.svg)](https://www.npmjs.com/package/@perfectgym/client-portal)

-This liblary is the best way for your company to embed PerfectGym's Client Portal on your site.
-It assumes that when embeding you want to use your own navigation.
+This library is the best way for your company to embed PerfectGym's Client Portal on your site.
 It provides a range of features which covers intergration needs:

-* Changing states from your site.
+* Navigating from your site.
 * Showing loader on data load.
 * Callbacks on user log in/out.
 * Callbacks on changing states.